-The first two points are a safe bet if fast charge is advertised, so it really comes down to whether your device has the necessary circuitry.
-If not, you could wind up paying more for a feature you can’t use.
+The first two points are a safe bet if fast charge is advertised with the power bank and the cable that comes with it, so it really comes down to whether your device has the necessary circuitry.
+If not, you could wind up paying more for a feature you can't use.

-- Check your device's specs on the manufacturers website to confirm if it has fast charge.
+- Check your device's specs on the manufacturer's website to confirm whether it has fast charge.

 - If this information isn't available, and if you're using a low-end device with entry-level components, or an older model, it's safe to assume that it doesn't have fast charge.

-USB-C is a standard that has made its way into a number of devices over the past year or so.
-Visually, it’s a compact version of USB-A with rounded corners.
-It adds two interesting features in the context of power banks (in addition to its flipabble fitting):
+USB-C is a standard connection that has made its way into a number of devices over the past year or so.
+Visually, it's a compact version of USB-A with rounded corners.
+It adds two interesting features in the context of power banks (in addition to its flippable fitting):